sbuschjaeger/sbuschjaeger.github.io/_pages/about.md

 #### research topics

 - **Machine Learning** Ensemble learning, model application, submodular functions
-- **Computerarchitecture** Architecture-dependent optimizations and code generation, custom architectures/FPGAs, embedded devices
+- **Computer Architecture** Architecture-dependent optimizations and code generation, custom architectures/FPGAs, embedded devices

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.